chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Too late!
 - Oh, My God!
 - Whoa... computer emergency.
+***
 - Listen to me, Chuck.
 Those men will hurt you.
 - They're from the NSA and they're after you.
 - Me?
 Why, why?
 Why me?
 - I'm nobody.
 I'm the supervisor of a nerd herd at a Buy More.
 - Maybe one day I'll be assistant store manager and I don't even know if I want that job.
 - You know, that's not your problem... but that is.
 - Back!
-Back! get out of the car.
+Back!
+Get out of the car.
 Let's go, Chuck.
 Move!
 - Wait, wait...
 - Sarah, look out!
 - Sarah.
+Sar...
+***
-Sar... request emergency air evac.
+- Request emergency air evac.
 - Track location, we're on foot.
 - Let's go!
 - How well do you know Bryce Larkin?